AakashSasikumar/GroceryBillSplitter/README.md

 # Grocery Bill Splitter

 A tool born out of sheer laziness.
-Presenting to you `Grocery Bill Splitter`: the ultimate grocery bill splitting tool.
+Presenting to you ... `Grocery Bill Splitter`: the ultimate grocery bill splitting tool.

+Say goodbye to sitting down with a pen and paper to figure out how to split a bill with your friends.
+Grocery Bill Splitter automatically reads receipts and helps your quickly split the bill.

 ## Features

-- Parse **Instacart** HTML receipts automatically.
+### Receipt Parsing

+- **Instacart HTML Receipts**: Automatically extract items, prices, and quantities
+- **Receipt Images** (Coming Soon): Point your camera, get your split

+### Bill Splitting

+- **Interactive CLI**: User-friendly interface for splitting items
-- Interactive CLI for splitting items between multiple people
+- **Flexible Attribution**: Split items between any number of people
-- Calculates individual shares including common items
-- Handles both delivered items and adjustments/refunds (only on Instacart receipts)

-## Development Notes

-Type annotations, docstrings, READMEs and other code improvements were added with the assistance of the Continue extension using the Claude 3.5 Sonnet v2 model.
-While efforts have been made to ensure correctness, any bugs or inconsistencies in these improvements may be attributed to limitations of the LLM and the extension.
+### Reports

+- Generate detailed split summaries

 ## Installation